 Once you have applied, your point of contact will be your Admissions faculty team.
 Your faculty team is made up of a small team of Admissions Officers who have a wealth of knowledge and expertise.
 Please contact your Admissions faculty team if you need any advice or assistance and they will be happy to help you.
 If your question is not related to admissions they will be able to put you in touch with a member of staff who will be able to help.

 Most of our communication is by email.
-Therefore, please check that any spam filters do not block emails ending in @anglia.ac.uk.
+Therefore, please check that any spam filters do not block emails ending in @aru.ac.uk.
 If you have given a college or university email address please check you can still access it during the summer.
 Do check your email regularly, and respond promptly so we can process your application as quickly as possible.
 Also, if your email changes, please let us know immediately so we can update your details.
+If you have applied via UCAS then update your UCAS application and this will update on our systems.
+UCAS can assist with this and can be contacted on 0371 4680468.

 Types of further information we may require include: